 As September rolled around again from that long University summer, so began another term at the University of Edinburgh.
 For me however, this one would be slightly different.
-Not only is this my fourth and final year at the University, but I also be stepping ever so carefully in the role as Editor of Retrospect.
+Not only is this my fourth and final year at the university but I would also be stepping ever so carefully in the role as Editor of Retrospect.
 I started writing for Retrospect in my second year after being told about it after an American History 2 lecture in Appleton Tower.
-Then in my third year, I was fortunate enough to learn the editing ropes under the guidance of our former Editor, and now successful writer for the Daily Mail online, Lydia Willgress as her deputy.
-Now, it is my turn.
+Then in my third year I was fortunate enough to learn the editing ropes under the guidance of our former Editor (and now very successful writer) Lydia Wilgress as her deputy.
+Now it's my turn.

-Putting together the 'Discovery' issue has not been without its trials, but I would like to sincerely thank the whole editing team for their excellent ideas and constant support.
-I would particularly like to mention my Deputy Editor, Kerry Gilsenan, who has become my right hand for all things Retrospect.
+Putting together this issue, Discovery, has not been without its trials but I would like to sincerely thank the whole editing team for their excellent ideas and constant support.
+I would particularly like to mention my deputy Kerry Gilsenan who has become my right hand for all things Retrospect.